RHP North America

 Refugees differ from other immigrants in that they do not have the choice to remain in their home country.
 Refugees run from war and persecution, often losing friends and family members along the way.
 Many refugees spend years and sometimes decades in dangerous and overcrowded refugee camps.
 Less than 1% of all refugees get the opportunity to rebuild their lives in freedom and safety in a new homeland.

 When refugees arrive in North America, they usually bring little more than the clothes on their backs.
 They face a wide variety of challenges and hardships as they struggle to start over in a new language and culture.
 These include locating a place to live, learning a new language, navigating the public transportation system, getting children enrolled in school, finding a doctor and getting a job.
 Refugees must also overcome past trauma and grief and develop new support systems.

 The annual North American Refugee Roundtable event is designed for leaders from church/faith-based refugee ministry organizations in the United States and Canada.
 The goal is to discuss best practices, share ideas and explore ways to work together in supporting, encouraging and resourcing ministry with refugees.
 The Roundtable format will provide opportunities for dialogue, panel discussions, small group interaction and networking.

 The event is hosted by a local leadership team on behalf of the Refugee Highway Partnership, a global grassroots network that is connecting and equipping refugee ministry leaders.
-Prior North American Refugee Roundtables have been held in Chicago in 2009, Toronto in 2010, San Francisco in 2011, St. Paul in 2012, Vancouver in 2013, Phoenix in 2014 and Atlanta 2015.
-The 2016 Roundtable will be held in Toronto, Canada.
+Prior North American Refugee Roundtables have been held in Chicago in 2009, Toronto in 2010, San Francisco in 2011, St. Paul in 2012, Vancouver in 2013, Phoenix in 2014 Atlanta 2015 and Toronto, Canada in 2016.
+The 2017 Roundtable will be held in Dallas/Fort Worth, Texas.